ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 ### Text

 Retaining Circuits are a type of Circuit often used in nodes which store items, either permanently or temporarily.
 Circuits depend on other circuits which is why you will need a Simple Circuit to craft this Circuit.

-The list of materials is as follows: one Simple Circuit, one charged particle and one antimatter dust.

 Unlike Simple Circuits, this will only craft one Retaining Circuit.